-NMSA § 7-3-3; 10-11-3: 52-5-19 Retiree Health Care Act of 1990 https://www.dol.gov/agencies/whd/flsaThe State is required to withhold mandatory benefits from wages paid by the state.
+NMSA § 7-3-3; 10-11-3: 52-5-19 Retiree Health Care Act of 1990

+The State is required to withhold mandatory benefits from wages paid by the state.
 All wages paid through HCM are subject to the appropriate benefit withholding based on required contribution rates and eligibility by employees.
 The employee may not change these deductions.